Unifying Speech Editing Detection and Content Localization via Prior-Enhanced Audio LLMs

 \section{Introduction}

-With the rapid advancement of large-scale data and deep learning technologies, high-fidelity audio generation has become increasingly prevalent.
-While significantly improving production efficiency, it also poses serious threats to personal privacy and societal security.
-Audio deepfake threats can be broadly categorized into fully synthetic forgeries and segment-level speech editing.
-The former generates complete utterances using Text-to-Speech (TTS) ~\cite{chen2025f5} or Voice Conversion (VC) ~\cite{yao2025stablevc} techniques, thereby altering the global signal distribution.
-In contrast, the latter performs addition, deletion, or modification operations on only specific segments, achieving semantic reversal through extremely short information manipulations (e.g., negations or key entities) while preserving most of the original speaker’s voice characteristics and background context.
-Such localized manipulations are highly covert and deceptive, exhibiting substantial destructive potential in scenarios such as fake news dissemination, public opinion manipulation, and financial fraud.
+Recent advances in large-scale data and deep learning have significantly improved the quality and naturalness of speech generation systems.
+While these technologies greatly enhance content creation efficiency, they also introduce serious risks to personal privacy and societal security.
+Audio deepfakes can be broadly categorized into two types.
+The first is fully synthetic speech, which generates complete utterances using Text-to-Speech (TTS)~\cite{chen2025f5} or Voice Conversion (VC)~\cite{yao2025stablevc} techniques, thereby altering the global distribution of speech signals.
+The second is speech editing~\cite{fluentspeech}, which manipulates local segments of an existing utterance through addition, deletion, or modification, enabling semantic changes while largely preserving speaker identity and acoustic context.
+Compared to fully synthetic speech, speech editing is more covert, as it only modifies partial regions, making it harder to detect and potentially more harmful in real-world scenarios such as misinformation and impersonation.